Search results for

 Google Home Hub vs Amazon Echo Show 2

 Google’s first smart speaker, the Home, was released in 2016.
-At launch, many people were disappointed with its capabilities versus the Amazon Echo.
-With subsequent speakers though Google has made a huge number of improvements, including better audio quality, ever-growing smart home control, and the option of smart displays.
+At launch, many people were disappointed with its capabilities compared to Amazon Echo.
+With subsequent speakers, though, Google has made many improvements, including better audio quality, ever-growing smart home control, and the option of smart displays.

 Things have changed so much that Google Home is now a platform, not a device.
-All of Google’s speakers and displays are now the under the Google Nest brand, which also includes things like doorbells and thermostats.
+All of Google’s speakers and displays are now under the Google Nest brand, which also includes doorbells and thermostats.

-Amazon hasn’t kept its arms crossed of course, so the Amazon Echo vs Google Nest battle rages on.
-Keep in mind this is just a general comparison of different Echo and Nest products, meant to help you decide which ones might suit you personally.
+Amazon hasn’t kept its arms crossed, of course, so the Amazon Echo vs Google Nest battle rages on.
+Remember this is just a general comparison of different Echo and Nest products, meant to help you decide which ones might suit you personally.

 Amazon Echo vs Google Nest: Aesthetics